pullashradha/GitHub-UserLookup/README.md

 * To set up package managers, type the following into the command line:
   * $ npm install
   * $ bower install

+GitHub can only run 60 requests/hour to its API without a key, so a key is necessary for testing.
+Get a key through the Personal Access Tokens option in the settings for a GitHub account.
 * Create a .env file in the main directory.
 Use the following format to hold the API key:
   ```
   exports.apiKey = "[Key Value Here]";